moritz-konarski/WeatherPi/README.md

 # WeatherPi
-Just What is needed for the temp station raspberrypi
+The core program for the raspberry pi temp station